Bob Butterworth: Tobacco lawsuit

 One of Butterworth's key activities during his time in office was the initiation and execution of Florida's lawsuit against the tobacco industry, which was one of the early contributions to what eventually became a nationwide effort.
 As a result of this suit, tobacco companies agreed to pay $11 billion to the state of Florida.

 Involvement in the 2000 election

 Butterworth was the Florida chair of Al Gore's 2000 presidential campaign and chose not to use his capacities as Attorney General to influence court decisions on whether all the votes would be counted, given the obvious conflict of interest that would have been involved in doing so.
-(Butterworth did argue in favor of a statewide recount in the media.)
+Butterworth argued in favor of a statewide recount in the media.

 Butterworth's Republican counterpart, Florida Secretary of State Katherine Harris, was the Florida chair of George W. Bush's presidential campaign.

 Later activities

 In 2002, Butterworth ran for Seat 25 in the Florida Senate, in hopes of representing portions of Palm Beach and Broward Counties.
 He resigned as Attorney General because of Florida's "resign-to-run laws.
 However, he was defeated by Republican Jeffrey Atwater.

 Butterworth was dean of the School of Law at St. Thomas University.
 On December 19, 2006, governor-elect Charlie Crist named Butterworth as the new secretary of the Florida Department of Children and Families.
 On July 29, 2008, Secretary Butterworth resigned his post as Secretary of The Department of Children and Families and joined a Fort Lauderdale law firm.